Bringing up Children

 3. Read the idioms about bringing up children in context.
 Match the idioms with their definitions.

-3. the apple doesn't fall far from the tree It's not unusual that you have the same interests as your mother.
-The apple doesn't fall far from the tree.
+3. the apple doesn’t fall far from the tree (saying, often disapproval) It’s not unusual that you have the same interests as your mother.
+The apple doesn’t fall farfrom the tree.

 B. a man who is still very dependent on his mother